-As a parent, it's tough to identify whether or not your child is developing as expected.
-After all, each child is unique and understanding what is "normal" can be challenging.
+As a parent, it's tough to identify whether or not your chid's social skills are age-appropriate, as expected.
+After all, each child is unique, and understanding what is "normal" can be challenging.

-When it comes to your child's social skills and in turn, emotional skills, it's important to be aware of key milestones.
+When it comes to your child's social skills and in turn, emotional skills, keep in mind the key milestones below!

 Social Expectations by Age

 All children develop social and emotional skills differently, and often at varying rates.
 If your child is not hitting each milestone as anticipated, there is no need to panic.
-Just remain aware of their development and if they have trouble hitting most of the following milestones, keep a journal and discuss your concerns with your child's healthcare provider.
+At Brain Balance, we believe that knowledge is power!

 Infants and babies